JulianLeviston/crypto_tracker/doc/design_and_plan.md

 Acceptance criteria:
 * Users can see the latest fetched prices on the main page, activate a fetch button, and follow links to pages that show the reverse history of exchange rates (prices) for an exchange pair (aka CurrencyExchangeType)
-* Configuration for adding, removing, changing currencies (with a UI if time)
+* Configuration for adding, removing, changing currencies (with a UI if time) (currently via seeds)
-* Requests and Responses should be decoupled for future expansion, not overloading services etc.
+* Requests and Responses should be decoupled for future expansion, concurrency, not overloading services (APIs) etc.

 ## Tasks